Subscription / Pay-per-View Websites

 - FindMyPast Ireland = FindMyPast Ireland or FindMyPast UK with a worldwide subscription appear to provide access to the same Irish data sets on either site - study their prices to see what works for you.
-I will admit I'm not a fan of their site design re: search interface and their source citations are terrible, but if you persevere there are some really good Irish resources on this site - check out their Irish data sets.
+I will admit I'm not a fan of their site design re: search interface and their source citations are terrible, but if you persevere there are some really good Irish resources on this site, many of them unique - check out their Irish data sets.
 Quite frankly though, I think the subscription is worth the access to the Irish newspapers alone

 - Ancestry = With a Premium subscription from the UK site you have access to their Irish datasets.
 Some like the Civil Registration Indexes are available on other sites, but I prefer the search screens on Ancestry.
 One of the real finds for me on this site were selected Irish Catholic Parish registers, although you will probably have to dredge up some of your schooldays Latin!

 Northern Ireland Only